barseghyanartur/get-chromedriver/README.rst

 get-chromedriver
 ================
 Get `chromedriver-py <https://pypi.org/project/chromedriver-py/>`__
 version most suitable for your system.
+For instance, you could use it with GitHub Actions to match installed `Chromium` browser version with most suitable version of `chromedriver-py`.

 See the documentation for more information on what is provided.